LINGUISTEUNICE/speech-emotion-1/docs/findings.md

 vs. negative."
 That's a genuinely useful thing to have found by actually running the numbers, not just something I read.

-## What I'd want to check next (and why I didn't yet)
+## What I'd want to check next

-I kept this round to audio only on purpose — the dataset I could actually access from the environment I was working in only had audio, not video, so adding facial expression or gesture wasn't possible without downloading a much larger dataset first.
-The obvious next step is to pull the matching video clips for these same files, extract basic facial features (eyebrow/mouth movement via MediaPipe), and see whether the same happy/sad confusion the audio model shows also shows up visually, or whether the face actually disambiguates it — which would be a much more direct "multimodal" comparison than what I have here.
+I kept this round to audio only The  next step is to pull the matching video clips for these same files, extract basic facial features (eyebrow/mouth movement via MediaPipe), and see whether the same happy/sad confusion the audio model shows also shows up visually, or whether the face actually disambiguates it

 ## Honest limitations